-- DIS.
-As a result of our Diagnostic Imaging restructuring announced in February 2013, we have refocused our efforts to drive profitability and cash flow generation in our DIS services business, with efforts to help it grow over time.
-We believe 2013 has showed signs of stabilization in relation to healthcare reform and reimbursement uncertainties and we believe the market will be more stable going forward.
-To further our strategy, we believe that we have the opportunity to have a focused sales approach within our current operating jurisdictions to drive density of operations, which will allow us to take advantage of economies of scale and achieve better utilization of our capital equipment and personnel.
-Further, we believe there are a variety of smaller mobile imaging businesses within the United States, both inside and outside our current operating jurisdictions that we may be able to acquire and further increase our growth rate and density of operations.
-As we have done in the past, we expect to continue supporting our physician customers by working with them to adjust our DIS business model for changes in the market as well as continuing to focus on aligning our labor and other costs with the variable nature of our revenue streams.
-Going forward, we continue to see value in our service channel via strategic and technological initiatives designed to increase revenue per day for us and our physician customers, as well as expand our service model offerings. - Diagnostic Imaging.
-In order to overcome the past market decline of cardiac specific cameras, we intend to focus efforts on markets beyond the cardiac-specific nuclear market.
-Our Cardius[®] XACT camera is particularly geared toward hospitals and large physician practices.
-Our ergo[TM] imaging system also addresses the larger market of general nuclear imaging and provides us with a new untapped market opportunity within the hospital.
-Our ergo[TM] imaging system is not just part of a hospital nuclear suite, it is a camera that enables the imaging to be performed wherever the patient is located and has great promise in areas of the hospital where previously no nuclear imaging has been performed, such as the emergency room and the surgical suite.
-Further, as a result of our Diagnostic Imaging restructuring announced in February 2013, we believe we can improve the overall profitability and cash flow from our Diagnostic Imaging business, primarily from reduced but focused research and development efforts, reduced overhead and manufacturing costs, as well as outsourcing the majority of our manufacturing operations.
+Further, we believe that we have the opportunity to focus our sales approach within our current operating markets to drive density of operations, which will allow us to take advantage of economies of scale and achieve better utilization of our capital equipment and personnel.
+Finally, we also believe there are a variety of smaller mobile imaging and health care services businesses within the United States, both inside and outside our current operating markets, that we may be able to acquire and further increase our growth rate and density of operations.
+As we have done in the past, we expect to continue supporting our physician customers by working with them to adjust our Diagnostic Services business model for changes in the market, as well as continuing to focus on aligning our labor and other costs with the variable nature of our revenue streams.
+Going forward, we continue to see value in our service channel via strategic and technological initiatives designed to increase revenue per day for us and our physician customers, as well as expand our service model offerings.

+Diagnostic Imaging.
+In order to overcome the past market decline of cardiac specific cameras, we have focused our efforts on markets beyond the cardiac-specific nuclear market.
+Our Cardius® XACT camera is particularly geared toward hospitals and large physician practices.
+Our ergoTM imaging system also addresses the larger market of general nuclear imaging and provides us with an enhanced market opportunity within the hospital.
+Our ergoTM imaging system is not just part of a hospital nuclear suite, it is a camera that enables the imaging to be performed wherever the patient is located, and has great promise in areas of the hospital where previously no nuclear imaging has been performed, such as the emergency room and the surgical suite.
+Further, as a result of our Diagnostic Imaging restructuring announced in February 2013, we have, and believe we can continue to maintain, the overall profitability and cash flow from our Diagnostic Imaging business, primarily from reduced but focused research and development efforts, reduced overhead and manufacturing costs, as well as our outsourced manufacturing operations.
 Further, we have developed relationships with distributors outside the United States that we believe may, over time, enhance our ability to increase sales of our nuclear imaging cameras outside the United States.
-See Note 10 to the audited consolidated financial statements for further information regarding our Diagnostic Imaging restructuring announcement.
+See Note 11 to the audited consolidated financial statements for further information regarding our Diagnostic Imaging restructuring.